vijayrnadar/katas2023/ReadMe.md

     - [8.8.2.
 Context](#882-context)
     - [8.8.3.
 Decision](#883-decision)
     - [8.8.4.
 Consequences](#884-consequences)
 # Motivation
-A new startup wants to build the next generation online trip management dashboard to allow travelers to see all of their existing reservations organized by trip either online (web) or through their mobile device.
+A new startup wants to build the next-generation online trip management dashboard to allow travelers to see all of their existing reservations organized by trip either online (web) or through their mobile device.
-# 2. Bussiness Requirement
+# 2. Business Requirement
 - Poll email looking for travel-related emails
 - Filter and whitelist certain emails
 - The system must interface with the agency’s existing airline, hotel, and car rental interface system to update travel details (delays, cancellations, updates, gate changes, etc.).
 Updates must be in the app within 5 minutes of an update (better than the competition)